Mechanical Engineering

 Offered Occasionally; Lecture hours:Varies

 Principles of mechanics applied to human movement.
-Background in anatomy and physiology, physics, and statistics will be presented.
-Topics include human movement biomechanics, kinematics and kinetics, electromyography, gait, clinical/atypical movement, and other applications of biomechanics.
-Prerequisites: MECH 220.
-Crosslisted as MECH 668.
+Background in anatomy and physiology, physics and statistics will be presented.
+Topics include human movement biomechanics include kinematics and kinetics, electromyography, gait, clinical/atypical movement and other applications of biomechanics.
+Prerequisite: BMEG 250 or MECH 220.
+Open to juniors, seniors and mechanical engineering majors only.
+Crosslisted as BMEG 468 and MECH 668.

 MECH 473.
 Materials Characterization. .5-1 Credits.